Peter Hardman: 1988

 Hardman was thrown a lifeline in 1988 when he secured the prestigious "Racing for Britain" scholarship and took a drive in Formula Vauxhall Lotus alongside such names as Mika Hakkinen, Allan McNish and David Brabham.
 He won two races, finished fourth in the championship, and was honoured with the "Cellnet Award" in 1989.
 In 1990 and 1991, Hardman raced for the Mansell Madgwick Formula 3000 team and following that decided to make the switch to sportscars and touring cars.
 And in 1991 achieved full membership of the British Racing Drivers Club, BRDC, for his national and international racing successes.
 The BRDC are the owners of Silverstone Circuit and run the British Formula 1 Grand Prix.

-1992-1995
+1992–1995

 Becoming an unprecedented third-successive championship winner of the Pro-Sport 3000 (he secured series victories in 1992, 1993 and 1994), Hardman was awarded the BRDC Silver Star in ’94 to credit his unparalleled result in British sportscar history.
 In 1993 Hardman began to branch out into historic racing, and over the coming years he combined that with his modern car racing.
 In 1995 he added to his trophy cabinet by winning the Formula Classic and then competed in the Super Touring North American in 1996 with Honda.
 In the same year he became champion of the Ferrari Shell Historic, racing in the 330LMB.

-It was in 1995 that Hardman met a private collector who owns some of the world’s best historic racing cars, and was entrusted to race items of the precious collection, including the 1959 Le Mans-winning Aston Martin.
+It was in 1995 that Hardman met a private collector who owns some historic racing cars, and was entrusted to race items of the collection, including the 1959 Le Mans-winning Aston Martin.